cannonspears/restaurant-reviews/README.md

 # Restaurant Reviews

-A JavaScript project that creates a mobile and desktop friendly restaurant review website which meets accessiblity requirements and is usable offline.
+A JavaScript project that creates a mobile and desktop friendly restaurant review website which meets accessibility requirements and is usable offline.
 Udacity's Front-End Web Developer Nanodegree Capstone project.

 ---